Table of Contents

 4. Use A Customer Delivery Tracking Portal

-One indirect yet significant way to lower delivery costs is to introduce more transparency into the delivery process.
+One indirect yet significant way to lower delivery costs is to introduce more transparency into the last-mile delivery process.

-Customers like to get updates while they’re waiting for deliveries to arrive, especially if there’s a delay.
+Customers like to get updates while waiting for deliveries to arrive, especially if there’s a delay.
 If you keep them in the dark, they might cancel their order.

-Worse yet, this one bad experience could convince them to switch over to one of your competitors.
+Worse yet, this bad experience could convince them to switch to one of your competitors.
 Uber and Amazon have been doing this for years, and it’s one of the primary reasons they have been so disruptive.

 Route4Me’s multi-stop route planner has a customer portal that will help you stop this from happening.
 It enables your customers to check the statuses of their inbound deliveries on their own.

-Customers can simply log in to Route4Me, using a tracking number or their Account ID and track the statuses of their packages.
+Customers can simply log in to Route4Me, using a tracking number or their Account ID, and track the statuses of their packages.

 Also, Route4Me’s route optimizer comes with a customer alerting and notification feature that helps you notify your customers about their delivery statuses.

 Customers receive alerts based on the notification settings you define.
-This will give them some peace of mind and improve your long-term delivery success rate.
+This will give them peace of mind and improve your long-term delivery success rate.

 5. Start or Increase Dark Stores